White sand and turquoise water at Leeward Beach on Providenciales

 Unfortunately, various Government administrations have either directly sold or allowed several beach accesses to become blocked, and it can be difficult to access parts of this beach.
 A map at the end of this article highlights the few remaining accesses.

-Leeward Beach has less development and consequently less traffic than Grace Bay, so you’ll likely be able to find a secluded and private section of the coast to enjoy.
+Leeward Beach has less development and consequently less traffic than Grace Bay, so you’ll likely be able to find a fairly secluded and private section of the coast to enjoy.

 Leeward Beach is one of the best beaches on Providenciales, along with Grace Bay Beach, the Bight Beach, Long Bay Beach, and Malcolm’s Road Beach.
 It’s part of the Princess Alexandra National Park.